 Teaching staff are drawn primarily from the Department of Mechanical Engineering and Mathematical Sciences.
 Visiting speakers from business and industry provide further input.

-We have purpose built teaching and research facilities with the very best equipment, including a four-post test rig and state-of-the-art engine test cells.
-Our dedicated computer suites provide access to the latest industry-standard design software.
+We have purpose built teaching and research facilities with the very best equipment, including a four-post test rig, state-of-the-art engine test cells, analytical and mechanical test equipment, scanning electron microscope and the latest 3D printing technology.
+Our dedicated computer suites provide access to the latest industry-standard design software - find out more here.

 Where part time fees are quoted this is for the first year only.
 Fees will increase by approximately 2% each year.